KevinVanDerSchans/a-safe-technical-test/README.md

 For example, `UsersRepository` enables switching between different data sources (such as APIs or databases) without affecting the core domain logic, ensuring easy extensibility.

+### Screaming Architecture

+Following the principles of **Screaming Architecture**, the project structure was organized so that the core business logic and domain model "shout out" what the application does.
+Each feature, such as `users` or `posts`, is encapsulated in its own directory, containing all related components, services, repositories, and state management.

+This organization highlights the system's purpose and functionality, making the codebase more intuitive and maintainable by reducing technical clutter.

 ### Entity Pattern

 In this project, we have three entities: `User`, `Post`, and `Customer`.
 This pattern represents **key domain data**,